Summer Camp FAQs

 No, we are very experienced in accommodating children with nut allergies at Tawonga.
 We make every effort to be “nut aware” by not introducing nut products into our kitchen, not cooking with nuts and reading food labels carefully.

-Additionally, we ask that campers and program participants refrain from bringing nut products into Camp or on the bus.
+Additionally, we ask that campers and program participants refrain from bringing nut products into Camp.
 However, we cannot guarantee that items have not been exposed to cross-contamination prior to arriving on our site and are therefore not a 100% nut-free environment.
 If your child has a severe nut allergy, please call our office to speak with a director.